CSIS会見【The U.S.-Japan Alliance: More Important Than Ever 】(スクリプト全文掲載)

-Thank you very much, my name is Natividad Fernandes, Georgetown University, and my question is related to the situation in Korea, so I wonder how far or how close is there unification of Korea, because according to some political statements, someday it seems that is very close.
-So my question is, how this reunification will impact on the relationship, on the US-Japan Alliance and also on the trilateral relationship, thank you.
+Thank you very much, my name is Natividad Fernandes, Georgetown University, and my question is related to the situation in Korea, so I wonder how far or how close is the reunification of Korea, because according to some political statements, somedays it seems that is very close.
+So my question is, how will this reunification will impact on the relationship, on the US-Japan Alliance and also on the trilateral relationship?
+Thank you.

 Dr.Chan, would you like to field the first and then Dr. Green.

-We go to the middle here, someone in the fourth row.
+Can we go to the middle here, someone in the fourth row?
 One two three four.
 You’ve been very patient.
 And then we’ll go to Keio University.

 Thank you very much, my name is Satoru Nagao, Hudson Institute.
 This recommendation mentioned the conduct combined.